 - Encourage students to think about religious ways of life tolerantly, sympathetically and yet critically.

 Students of religion have gone on to be successful in all walks of life.
-Some go on to graduate study or train for the clergy, but most pursue careers in areas such as law, medicine, teaching, public service, business.... you name it.
-The possibilities are almost limitless.
-Here are some examples:
+Some go on to graduate study or train for the clergy, but most pursue careers in areas such as law, medicine, teaching, public service, business.... you name it

-Grants from the university have supported student research in fields advised by professors of religion.
+Grants support student research in fields advised by professors of religion.
 Professors have also welcomed students as summer research assistants through similar university programs.

 The department offers interdisciplinary Spring Term Abroad courses for students interested in the subject matter.